CPIC-SEVE/CPICS/en/comites.md

 ### **Vice-President**

 The Vice-President, together with the President, ensures that the CSIPC calendar runs smoothly and helps each of the other sectors if necessary.
-He/She fulfills the functions of the president in the meetings in the event of his absence or other impediment; it is he/she who is generally called to preside over the meetings of the assembly when it sits in a committee of the whole.
+They fulfills the functions of the president in the meetings in the event of his absence or other impediment; it is they who is generally called to preside over the meetings of the assembly when it sits in a committee of the whole.

 ### **Secretary**

-The secretary writes up, in the two official languages of CSIPC, and signs the minutes of the general, regular, special and Executive Council meetings which he/she then submits for the approval of the assembly while the chairman of the meeting or they are adopted confirms his signature indicating the date of this confirmation.
-He/She must prepare the agenda that will be accepted by the presidency and made available to members before the meeting.
-He/She will communicate to the members the reports of the committees, the proposals and other official documents in his care.
+The secretary writes up, in the two official languages of CSIPC, and signs the minutes of the general, regular, special and Executive Council meetings which they then submits for the approval of the assembly while the chairman of the meeting or they are adopted confirms his signature indicating the date of this confirmation.
+They must prepare the agenda that will be accepted by the presidency and made available to members before the meeting.
+They will communicate to the members the reports of the committees, the proposals and other official documents in his care.
 The secretary will also be responsible for the management of these documents.

 > <b><i>The CPICS is  amazing and I am proud to have helped create it.
 I like to participate in the organization of events, but I am too shy to take the lead.
 So being the secretary allowed me to be a part of this committee in the "background", giving my opinion, being part of important decisions and helping in the organization of our conferences and our Symposium.
 As a secretary I also had to push myself to improve my organization skills and pay more attention to the meetings.
 Finally, I also got to mentor two incredible people that replaced me in the position.</b>
 <br>